JdeRobot/RoboticsAcademy/_pages/exercises/AutonomousCars/obstacle_avoidance.md

 Use standard ROS 2 topics for direct communication with the simulation.

+*⚠️ Even when using ROS 2-direct, you must still import `WebGUI` if you want visualization.*

 - `/cmd_vel` - Publish to this topic to set both linear and angular velocities.
   Message type: `geometry_msgs/msg/Twist`